-Bottom line is; we’re not working on one now, but if that’s something you want, keep telling us!
+The bottom line is; we’re not working on one now, but if that’s something you want, keep telling us!

 Absolutely!
 Our Global Distribution service makes your print and ebooks available through all major online retailers (including Amazon, Barnes & Noble, and Ingram’s catalog).
-We have to limit some of our many print formats, since not all of these retailers are willing to print everything Lulu can.
-But as long as you stick to our distribution eligible formats, you’re good to go!
+We have to limit some of our many print formats since not all of these retailers are willing to print everything Lulu can.
+But as long as you stick to our distribution-eligible formats, you’re good to go!

 I wrote in more detail about distribution a few years ago.
 The most important thing to note is that you will have to purchase and approve a proof copy for your print books.
 Retailers require that you verify and sign off on the project before they’ll list it, so make sure to allow for a review copy when you’re planning out your project!

 From Pam: ARE plastic covers/front and back available?